nixworks/public/news/2016/07/9/index.md

 ##### Insurgency in Jammu and Kashmir
 ### [At least three people are killed and dozens more are wounded when protesters clash with Indian Army soldiers.
 The protesters defied an army curfew and took part in the funeral of a top rebel commander of Hizbul Mujahideen. ](/news/2016/07/9/at-least-three-people-are-killed-and-dozens-more-are-wounded-when-protesters-clash-with-indian-army-soldiers-the-protesters-defied-an-army.md)
-_Context: Hizbul Mujahideen, Indian Army, Insurgency in Jammu and Kashmir, 2016 Kashmir unrest_
+_Context: Hizbul Mujahideen, 2016 Kashmir unrest, Indian Army, Insurgency in Jammu and Kashmir_

 ##### South Sudanese Civil War
 ### [According to a military spokesman of the rebel SPLM-IO, at least 115 soldiers between the two rival Sudan People's Liberation Army factions are killed in clashes in the capital, Juba. ](/news/2016/07/9/according-to-a-military-spokesman-of-the-rebel-splm-io-at-least-115-soldiers-between-the-two-rival-sudan-people-s-liberation-army-factions.md)
-_Context: Juba, South Sudanese Civil War, local clashes, Sudan People's Liberation Army, SPLM-IO_
+_Context: Sudan People's Liberation Army, SPLM-IO, South Sudanese Civil War, Juba, local clashes_

 ##### Russian intervention
 ### [A Russian Air Force Mi-24 helicopter crashes near Palmyra, Syria, while assisting Syrian Army forces in the area.
 Russia's Ministry of Defence confirms two Russian pilots, Riafa'at Habibulin and Yevgeny Dolgin, are killed. ](/news/2016/07/9/a-russian-air-force-mi-24-helicopter-crashes-near-palmyra-syria-while-assisting-syrian-army-forces-in-the-area-russia-s-ministry-of-defen.md)